-Retirement benefits (pensions) are offered to employees as part of the terms and conditions of employment.
+Retirement benefits (pensions) are offered to officers and staff as part of the terms and conditions of employment.
 Employees can choose to opt out of the scheme at any time.
 Although benefits will not be payable until employees retire, the Group has a commitment to account for these at the time that employees earn their future entitlement.

 Pensions are accounted for in accordance with International Accounting Standard 19 (IAS19).

 This standard is based on a principle that an organisation should account for its retirement benefits when it is committed to giving them, even if the actual payment of those benefits will be many years into the future.
 The net overall impact of IAS19 accounting entries is neutral in the accounts.
 The pension liability, which is disclosed on the Balance Sheet, (balanced by the Pension Reserve) shows the underlying commitment that the Police and Crime Commissioner and Chief Constable have in the long run to pay retirement benefits.
 Recognition of the total liability has a substantial impact on the net worth as recorded in the Balance Sheet of the Group.

 Police officers can be members of either the Police Pension Scheme (1987), the Police Pension Scheme (2006) or the Police Pension Scheme (2015), known collectively known as the Police Pension Scheme.
 This is a wholly unfunded scheme for which the Chief Constable is Scheme Manager6.
+The Fund is governed by a Police Pensions Board, established in 2015, under Section 5 of the Public Services Pension Act.

-The Chief Constable makes contributions to the Pension Fund based on a percentage of officers' pensionable salaries.
+The Chief Constable makes contributions to the Pension Fund based on a percentage of officers' pensionable salaries and additional contributions for officers retiring due to ill health.
 The regulations7 governing funding arrangements require that if the Pension Fund does not have sufficient funds to meet the cost of pensions in any year, the amount required to meet the deficit must be transferred from the Police Fund to the Pension Fund.
 100% of this deficit is recouped by the Group in the form of a top-up grant paid by the Home Office.
+The top-up grant paid by the Home Office in 2017/18 is £64.669 million.

-Police staff and OPCC staff can be members of the Tyne and Wear Pension Scheme, a Local Government Pension Scheme administered by South Tyneside Council.
+Police staff and OPCC staff can be members of the Tyne and Wear Pension Fund, a Local Government Pension Scheme administered by South Tyneside Council.
 The Chief Constable and Police and Crime Commissioner make employer contributions on the basis of an agreed percentage of employees' pensionable salaries to the Tyne and Wear Pension Fund.
 Employer contributions are based on an independent actuarial valuation of the fund which is carried out every three years.
-The Chief Constable also has to meet the pension costs of employees who have left employment due to ill health or where early retirements have been agreed, and also makes additional contributions to make good the shortfall in the pension fund, known as deficiency payments.
+The Chief Constable and Police and Crime Commissioner also have to meet the pension costs of employees who have left employment due to ill health or where early retirements have been agreed, and also make additional contributions to make good the shortfall in the pension fund, known as deficiency payments.